Internships |

 Health and Movement major

-I will be working for Martinrea International as a Process Engineer.
+Finding My First Destination JobI'm working for Martinrea International as a Process Engineer.
 I found this position through Professor Brooks who had a connection and recommended me for this position.

 In choosing the engineering field, my father, Benjamin Combs, played a huge role in my decision.
 I would also like to give shout-outs to both of my engineering professors for helping me through my entire college career.
 Professors Brooks and Professor Phillips were huge inspirations and brought passion into their teaching.
 They made everything super understandable and made classes more than just about grades.
 Honestly, I don't think I would have made it through my engineering major if they were not my professors.